linlet1173/Quiz-app/README.md

          https://github.com/linlet1173/To-do-list

-2. Install required dependencies: pip install flask pip install -r requirements.txt
+2. Install required dependencies:

+            pip install flask

+            pip install -r requirements.txt

-5. Run the application:
+5. Run the application in codespace:

+       pip install flask

        python app.py

-6. Open the app in your browser at http://127.0.0.1:5000/. (** The app will run only after installing the flask)
+7. Open the app in your browser at http://127.0.0.1:5000/. (** The app will run only after installing the flask)

 ## 📂 Project Structure